Skip to content

 Pet-Friendly Lodging

 Fredericksburg has several pet-friendly hotel options if you are planning on staying for a few days.
+Call ahead to check with the front-desk staff before booking your reservation.

-Photo Opp: LOVE Sign
+Photo Op: LOVE Sign

 After spending the day doing what you LOVE in Fredericksburg with your best friend, you’ll need a picture to commemorate the experience.
-Luckily, the region has multiple Virginia LOVEworks signs that present the perfect photo opportunity.
+Luckily, the region has multiple Virginia LOVE signs that present the perfect photo opportunity.
 Find a LOVE sign downtown at Hurkamp Park.
 Need to get on the road?
 There’s an additional sign at the Virginia Welcome Center on I-95 South between exit 133 and 130.